mklement0/shall/README.md

   it is 0 if all shells ran the command successfully.

 EXAMPLES
-    # Echo the name of executing shell.
+    # Echo the name of each executing shell.
   shall -c 'echo "Hello from $0."'
     # Also echo the 1st argument passed.
   echo 'echo "Passed to $0: $1"' | shall -s one
     # Print the type of the 'which' command in bash and zsh.
   shall -l bash,zsh -c 'type which'
-    # Enter a REPL that evaulates commands in both bash and dash.
+    # Enter a REPL that evaluates commands in both bash and dash.
   SHELLS=bash,dash shall -i

 ```